Kannur International Airport: Phase I & Phase II

 The Phase I expansion period is from 2016–17 to 2025–26.
 It includes a 4000 m runway extension, a full-length taxiway, commissioning of a fuel farm, an aviation academy etc. and developing city side facilities.
 Works for the Phase-I expansion are already progressing.
 A cargo terminal and cargo complex which was initially in Phase-II has been shifted to Phase I and is under construction.
 The Phase II expansion will happen from 2026–27 to 2045–46.
 It includes another runway and a dedicated domestic terminal at Veliamparamba, and a long flyover to link it with Moorkhanparamba.

 Management

 Kannur International Airport is the second greenfield airport to be built on a public private partnership (PPP) platform in Kerala.
 The airport is managed by Kannur International Airport Ltd.(KIAL), a public company.
 Venu V, IAS, is the current managing director of KIAL.
 Chief minister of Kerala holds the post of chairman.
-The principle investor in KIAL, the Government of Kerala, owns 32.86% of the company's shares.
+The principal investor in KIAL, the Government of Kerala, owns 32.86% of the company's shares.
 Other shareholders are: 22.54% by State and Central Public Sector Undertakings, 9.39% by Airports Authority of India, 35.21% by others, including QIBs, Individuals, Companies, Cooperative, Banks/Societies, and other legal entities as approved by the Board of Directors from time to time.